String Helpers

 url_title()

 Converts a string into a URL-friendly slug format.
-This function will transliterate the string to ASCII if the 'intl' extension is loaded and transliteration is set to true, converts any non-alphanumeric characters to dashes, trims them from the start and end, and converts everything to lowercase.
+If the intl extension is loaded and transliteration is enabled, international characters are converted to their ASCII equivalents.
+Non-alphanumeric characters are replaced with dashes, which are trimmed from the start and end, and the result is lowercased.